leonardorifeli/resume/Readme.md

 ## About

-My name is Leonardo Rifeli, I'm 20 and I live in Joinville (SC).
+My name is **Leonardo Rifeli**, I'm 20 and I live in Joinville (SC).
 I'm about three years in the Web market has since come acquiring and honing my experiences.
-I am currently a back-end developer at the agency (cow: D) taginterativa.com.br.
-I'm studying a BA in Computer Engineering.
+I am currently a software engineer developer at the **[ContaAzul](http://contaazul.com)**.
+I'm studying a **BA** in **Computer Engineering**.
 Contribute to open source projects and the web community as a whole.

 I'm communicative, organized and responsible.
 My focus is teamwork with commitment and enthusiasm to solve problems in the most viable way.